wlages/webxr-resources/docs/10-universe.md

 To leave the system, point with your controller to the ground and press trigger.

+# Explore

+Try other planetary sytems!
+Find out who is the creator and give some feedback!

 Here is the [complete project for this step](https://playground.babylonjs.com/#EQHLXS#9).